kaiden-m7/liri-node-app-/README.md

 ## Overview
 -----------------
-Liri is a commande line node app that take in parameters and returns data to the user.
+Liri is a command line node app that take in parameters and returns data to the user.
 Liri is similar to IPhone's Siri; however, Siri using Speech Interpreation and sound whereas Liri is a *Language Interpreation* of user input to data.

 ## Commands
 ----------